griffingilreath/rehoboam/jetson/api_service/README.md

 # api_service

-FastAPI application that serves the Jetson’s canonical LED state, configuration, history, and service health so dashboards and tools can stay in sync without reading files directly.
+FastAPI application that serves the Jetson's canonical LED state, configuration, history, and service health so dashboards and tools can stay in sync without reading files directly.

+---

 ## Responsibilities